DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

 **Add more services in docker-compose.yml**

-Refer containers `tron_witness2` and `tron_node2` to add more witness and other fullnodes, make sure the configuration files changed accordingly following below details.
+Inside the docker-compose.yml, refer to the commented containers `tron_witness2` and `tron_node2`.
+Make sure the configuration files are changed accordingly, following the details below.

 **Common Settings**

-For all configurations, you need to set `node.p2p.version` to a same value and `node.discovery.enable = true`.
+For all configurations, you need to set `node.p2p.version` to the same value and `node.discovery.enable = true`.
 ```
 node {
  p2p {